justin2004/weblog/intuitive_graph_viz/README.md

 ## Intuitive KG Viz Goals

-The main goal of these subsequence steps would be to allow a large portion of the graph to be rendered and downsample the resolution of the meaning (while maintaining the spirit of the meaning) so as to not produce a pixel overload that is incompressible.
+The main goal of these subsequent steps would be to allow a large portion of the graph to be rendered and downsample the resolution of the meaning (while maintaining the spirit of the meaning) so as to not produce a pixel overload that is incomprehensible.

 An ideal KG viz should allow impressions (of the meaning of the graph) to be almost a reflex.